By Jenni Grover

 Ready to take action?

 Most OTs are only accessible through a doctor referral.
 To find an OT, look to the nearest comprehensive pain management program, which likely offers occupational therapy.
-The American Pain Society offers a list of award-winning clinical centers by state.

 If you are considering buying tools or assistive devices, make sure you can talk to a representative of the company; understand their return policy; read reviews; and beware of items that overpromise relief.
 If you can run through options with an OT, even better.